-The Large Panel System (LPS) blocks are home to a wide range of residents, including families, aging residents, and a mix of backgrounds, needs and ethnicities.
-The data we hold about residents living in these blocks regarding protected characteristics is not complete and so it is not currently possible to paint an accurate picture of the extent to which residents share a protected characteristic.
+Regina Road is home to a wide range of residents, including families, aging residents and a mix of backgrounds, needs and ethnicities.
+The data we hold about residents living on the estate regarding protected characteristics is not complete and so it is not currently possible to paint an accurate picture of the extent to which residents share a protected characteristic.